Manoui/website/index.md

 {% include famous_speakers_timeseries.html %}

 It is very interesting to see the different peaks and how they relate to highly mediatized events in English newspapers.
-* The peak in September 2016 of Donald Trump is during his presidential campaign were he “unleashes a blizzard of falsehoods, exaggerations and outright lies in the general election, peppering his speeches, interviews and Twitter posts with untruths so frequent that they can seem flighty or random — even compulsive.”
+* The peak in September 2016 of Donald Trump is during his presidential campaign where he “unleashes a blizzard of falsehoods, exaggerations and outright lies in the general election, peppering his speeches, interviews and Twitter posts with untruths so frequent that they can seem flighty or random — even compulsive.”
 * The peak of quotations in June 2017 of James Comey, former FBI director, coincides with its testimony after being fired by Donald Trump, and with Jeff Sessions peak, who originally recommended Trump about this firing.
 * Pope Francis visits Washington and New York City on the 24th of September 2015, which explains the quotations in newspapers, and on February 2016 he pronounces a powerful sentence about the American President “A person who thinks only about building walls -- wherever they may be -- and not building bridges, is not Christian ... ”
 * The peak in April 2018 of Emmanuel Macron correspond to his speech to the Congress of the United States of America.